r3c/cottle/docs/page/05-advanced.rst

 Understanding value types
 =========================

-Every value has a type in Cottle, even if you usually don't have to worry about it (see section :ref:`api_value` for details).
-Functions that expect arguments of specific types will try to cast them silently and fallback to void values when they can't.
+Every value has a type in Cottle, even if you usually don't have to worry about it (see :type:`Value` type for details).
+Functions that expect arguments of specific types will try to cast them silently and fallback to undefined values when they can't.
 However in some rare cases you may have to force a cast yourself to get desired result, for example when accessing values from a map:

 .. code-block:: plain
     :caption: Cottle template